- Academic Departments

-- Senior Guests are permitted to enroll in 1 to 2 classes per semester, on a space available basis.
+- Senior Guests are permitted to enroll in 1 to 2 classes per semester, in courses where classroom space is available, and is approved by the instructor and/or department of the courses involved.
 Senior Guests will be permitted to attend classes only after degree seeking students have registered and the instructor/department have given permission.

 - See the Schedule of Classes for a list of courses.

 - A Senior Guest must either satisfy prerequisite class requirements or we will request instructor/department permission.

 - The Office Continuing and Distance Education will make the request to the instructor for your admittance into a class.
 A Senior Guest must either satisfy prerequisite class requirements or we will request instructor/department permission.

 - An email notification will be sent to your personal email address upon acceptance into the class.

 - College credit is not awarded.

 - Senior Guests are responsible for special course fees that some classes have to cover materials and supplies.
 Fees can be viewed during registration.
 Special course fees must be paid prior to attending class.
 ONLY checks are accepted as form of payment for fees.
 Senior Guests are responsible for the purchase of books, parking permits and their own transportation.

 Please contact our office for an appointment to register for INTERSESSION classes only, 330-672-2002.